jarekstrzele/obsidian_notes/Excalidraw/asynch_in_node.excalidraw.md

 operating system ^L7shzwOL

 Event loop is like a boss.

-Workers are
+Workers are:
 - thread pool
 - operating system ^niQNrLUv